 EnduraCell replaces our interim broccoli sprout product, BroccoCell which has now been discontinued.

 Consume immediately on mixing with liquids to retain bioactivity.

 Very occasionally, gastro-intestinal adverse effects have been reported, and include nausea, gastro-abdominal discomfort and diarrhoea.
 Limited data available seem to indicate that such effects are limited to certain pre-existing gastro-intestinal conditions, in particular, those with dysbiosis.
 However, it has been observed that for those affected, the dose can be managed in a manner whereby the symptoms disappear and may not recur even after the consumption of larger doses.
-Click here for further information on this and on how to address the effects.
+Download our Product Advisory Statement.

 Li D et al. Synergy between broccoli sprout extract and selenium in the upregulation of thioredoxin reductase in human hepatocytes Food Chemistry 110 (2008) 193–198